ofajardo/pyreadr/README.md

 * Data frames with special values like arrays, matrices and other data frames are not supported.

+* librdata first de-compresses the file in memory and then extracts the data.
+That means you need more free RAM than the decompress file ocuppies in memory.
+RData and Rds files are highly compressed: they can occupy in memory easily 40 or even more times in memory as in disk.
+Take it into account in case you get a "Unable to allocate RAM" error.

 * When writing numeric missing values are translated to NaN instead of NA.